Jarlene/XBuild/README.md

 # XBuild
-a IR build with part of [Halide](https://github.com/halide/Halide) to unified platform
+a IR compiler with part of [Halide](https://github.com/halide/Halide) to unified platform